 Take your index finger and let it rip!
 By sliding our Index Finger we are skipping all of the diagonals!
 This is the fastest way possible to input an SPD.

 Up + Punch (Right Hand Thumb and Index)

-For all of these grapple techniques we'll be using our right thumb for the Jump (Up) button.
-It let's you slide like crazy and still time the finish perfectly!
+For all of these grapple techniques we will be using our right thumb for the Jump (Up) button.
+It let us you slide like crazy and still time the finish perfectly!

-This technique is so blindingly fast that you can pop it out anywhere when you spontaneously decide it's time to hug someone.
+This technique is so blindingly fast that you can access it any time in the neutral when it's time for hugs.

 Now things are getting interesting!
-Getting in with Zangief can take an entire round, so you don't want to miss your brief window to get the party started.
-In this part I'm going to show you three critical ways to have your piledrivers automatically at the ready before you have even decided to throw or not.
+Getting in with Zangief can take an entire round, so you do not want to miss your brief window to capitalize the opportunity.
+In this part I am going to show you three critical ways to have your piledrivers automatically at the ready before you have even decided to throw or not.

-Walking back and forward is actually our first two inputs of our Piledriver (Left and Right)!
+Walking backwards and forward is actually our first two inputs of our piledriver (Left and Right)!